-Canadian French NovaChat devices are now available for an additional cost.
-The device contains all of the original English Vocabulary files and 5 Canadian French Vocabulary Files.
+The English/Canadian French language option for NovaChat devices is available for an additional cost.
+Your device includes all English Vocabulary files and six Canadian French vocabulary files.

 MultiChat 15 French is a direct translation of the MultiChat 15 Student version with some grammar exceptions.
 There are multiple forms of communication available in this program; sentences, phrases, individual words, recordings for story-telling and visual scenes.
 Also included are interactive play and reading pages, social pages and a News-2-You starter page for the weekly newspaper's vocabulary.
 There are symbols on every button with the exclusion of several core words.

 Épeler is similar to the English Spelling vocabulary file.
 It is a QWERTY keyboard page set with four word prediction buttons* and a few pre-stored phrases.

 * Please note: the word prediction feature is only available on the Plus or Dedicated Plus model.

 4 de base is a French translation of the 4 Basic vocabulary file.
 It is a vocabulary option with 4 buttons per page for those needing minimal targets.

 VocabPC French is a direct translation of the English version of VocabPC designed by Gail Van Tatenhove, PA, MS, CCC-SLP, for adults and adolescents with developmental disabilities.
 Vocabulary in VocabPC is arranged as carrier phrases, interactive sentences, activity vocabulary, and naming words.
 VocabPC uses a 12-location page layout.
 A Tour Guide for VocabPC is included on the Chat Editor CD.
 This tour guide describes the users the author was working with and provides rationales and teaching support for VocabPC.